-- 523.1 The Department may restrict use of an infiltration Best Management Practice (BMP) to prevent contamination of soil or groundwater and require submittal of and compliance with a Stormwater Pollution Prevention Plan (SWPPP)-if: - (a) An applicant proposes to engage in a land use activity that has the potential to pollute stormwater runoff, as specified in the Department's Stormwater Management Guidebook (SWMG); or - (b) Surface contamination is present at the site. - 523.2 To prevent stormwater migration in underlying soil or groundwater in an area determined to have sub-surface contamination of soil or groundwater, the Department may: - (a) Prohibit use of an infiltration BMP; or - (b) Limit use of an infiltration BMP, including by requiring a requirement that an impermeable liner be used. - 523.3 The Department may require a BMP that receives runoffmay receive contaminated runoff in excess of applicable standards from a stormwater hotspot designated in the Department's SWMG to include pollution control measures, including, as applicable, a baffle, skimmer, oil separator, grease trap, or other mechanism which prevents release of oil and grease in concentrations exceeding ten milligrams per Liter (10 mg/L).
+- 523.1 The Department may restrict use of an infiltration Best Management Practice (BMP) to prevent contamination of soil or groundwater and require submittal of and compliance with a Stormwater Pollution Prevention Plan if: - (a) An applicant proposes to engage in a land use activity that has the potential to pollute stormwater runoff, as specified in the Department's Stormwater Management Guidebook (SWMG); or - (b) Surface contamination is present at the site. - 523.2 To prevent stormwater migration in underlying soil or groundwater in an area determined to have sub-surface contamination of soil or groundwater, the Department may: - (a) Prohibit use of an infiltration BMP; or - (b) Limit use of an infiltration BMP, including by requiring that an impermeable liner be used. - 523.3 The Department may require a BMP that receives runoff from a stormwater hotspot designated in the Department's SWMG to include pollution control measures, including, as applicable, a baffle, skimmer, oil separator, grease trap, or other mechanism which prevents release of oil and grease in concentrations exceeding ten milligrams per Liter (10 mg/L). - 523.4 The Department may require a BMP that receives runoff from an animal confinement area to: - (a) Connect to a combined sewer, if DC Water approves the connection as not exceeding available capacity; or

-- 523.4 The Department may require a BMP that receives runoff from an animal confinement area to: - (a) ConnectBe connected to a combined sewer, if DC Water approves the connection as not exceeding available capacity; or - (b) -Include pollution control measures necessary to protect water quality standards of the receiving waterbody, if the runoff discharges directly to a waterbody or through the separate sewer system. - 523.5 No person shall use a coal tar product, or other toxic material, to seal a BMP.
+- (b) Include pollution control measures necessary to protect water quality standards of the receiving waterbody, if the runoff discharges directly to a waterbody or through the separate sewer system. - 523.5 No person shall use a coal tar product, or other toxic material, to seal a BMP.

-524 [RESERVED] STORMWATER MANAGEMENT: PERFORMANCE REQUIREMENTS FOR MAJOR REGULATED PROJECTS IN THE ANACOSTIA WATERFRONT DEVELOPMENT ZONE
+524 STORMWATER MANAGEMENT: PERFORMANCE REQUIREMENTS FOR MAJOR REGULATED PROJECTS IN THE ANACOSTIA WATERFRONT DEVELOPMENT ZONE

-- 524.1 An Anacostia Waterfront Development Zone site (AWDZ site) is a site within the Anacostia Waterfront Development Zone (AWDZ) that undergoes a major regulated project that is publicly owned or publicly financed. - 524.2524.1 An AWDZ site shall employ each Best Management Practice (BMP) and land cover necessary to meet the requirements of this section until site redevelopment that follows a Department-approved Stormwater Management Plan (SWMP) occurs. - 524.3524.2 Except for activities exempted under this chapter, if a provision of this section conflicts with any other provision of this chapter, an AWDZ site shall be subject to the more stringent provision. - 524.4524.3 An AWDZ site that undergoes a major land-disturbing activity shall achieve treatment of the rainfall from the ninety-fifth (95th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.7 inch rainfall event) by: - (a) Employing each BMP necessary to treat the 1.7 inch Water Quality Treatment Volume (WQTv) equal to the difference between: - (1) The post-development runoff from the 1.7 inch rainfall event; and - (2) The 1.2 inch Stormwater Retention Volume (SWRv); - (b) CalculatingCalculate the WQTv in subsection (a) as follows:
+- 524.1 An Anacostia Waterfront Development Zone site (AWDZ site) is a site within the Anacostia Waterfront Development Zone (AWDZ) that undergoes a major regulated project that is publicly owned or publicly financed. - 524.2 An AWDZ site shall employ each Best Management Practice (BMP) and land cover necessary to meet the requirements of this section until site redevelopment that follows a Department-approved Stormwater Management Plan occurs. - 524.3 Except for activities exempted under this chapter, if a provision of this section conflicts with any other provision of this chapter, an AWDZ site shall be subject to the more stringent provision. - 524.4 An AWDZ site that undergoes a major land-disturbing activity shall achieve treatment of the rainfall from the ninety-fifth (95th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.7 inch rainfall event) by: - (a) Employing each BMP necessary to treat the 1.7 inch Water Quality Treatment Volume (WQTv) equal to the difference between: - (1) The post-development runoff from the 1.7 inch rainfall event; and - (2) The 1.2 inch Stormwater Retention Volume (SWRv); - (b) Calculating the WQTv in subsection (a) as follows:

-WQTv= ([P × [(Rv_I × %I) + (Rv_C × %C) + (Rv_N × %N)] × SA] × 7.48 /12)-SWRv
+WQTv= ([P \times [(Rv_I \times %I) + (Rv_C \times %C) + (Rv_N \times %N)] \times SA] \times 7.48 /12)-SWRv